vivikaing/ArchiSmartCity/README.md

-# Archi - ArchiMate Modelling Editor for Smart Cities
+# ArchiSmartCity - ArchiMate Modelling Editor for Smart Cities

 ArchiSmartCity® is an Enterprise Architecture Modelling Language for Smart Cities based on ArchiMate®.
 ArchiSmartCity® extends Archi® modelling tool by adding new concepts and relationships of the Smart City domain to supports the alignment with Smart City strategies.